 For starters, here’s what you can do with Striim.

 - You can go through Striim’s large library of templates to find a wizard that allows you to connect and integrate your data sources.
 For instance, Striim can help you to move data from Oracle Database to Kafka, SQL Server CDC to Azure SQL DB, Oracle CDC to BigQuery, and many more.

 - The wizard helps you create a data flow application.
 A data flow application allows you to define how you want to collect, process, and deliver data.
 This can be as simple as setting up a data source and a target system and moving data through them in real time through a stream.

-- Your data flow applications can continuously ingest data, process it in real time, and deliver it to your targets for both real-time analytics and longer-range analyses including historical data.
+- Your data flow applications can continuously ingest data, process it in real time, and deliver it to your targets with millisecond for real-time analytics and longer-range analyses including historical data.

-- You can perform streaming analytics on your streaming data pipelines, giving you a true real-time view of your data.
+- You can gain real-time, actionable insights from your streaming data pipelines through streaming analytics.
 Striim also lets you build dashboards to visualize your data flows in real time.

 - You can configure built-in alerts in Striim for a wide range of metrics.
 In case of failures or errors, you can also set up automated workflows that trigger corrective actions.